middleware_flutter_opentelemetry 1.0.16 copy "middleware_flutter_opentelemetry: ^1.0.16" to clipboard

 Overview #

-This Flutter SDK implements the OpenTelemetry specification, enabling developers to collect distributed traces and metrics from Flutter applications (logs coming soon).
+Flutterrific OpenTelemetry implements the OpenTelemetry specification for Flutter, enabling developers to collect traces, metrics, and logs from Flutter applications.
 OpenTelemetry is a vendor-neutral standard for observability and is the second most active Cloud Native Computing Foundation (CNCF) project, after Kubernetes.

 Why OpenTelemetry for Flutter? #

-• Report Errors: Get notified of errors in real time.
+• Report Errors: Get notified of errors in real time with structured context

-• App Lifecycle: When users launch, pause, resume and quit an application.
+• App Lifecycle: Track when users launch, pause, resume, and quit

 • Future-Proof: OpenTelemetry is an industry standard with broad ecosystem support